All Products

 Description

-The CREATE TABLE...
-PARTITION BY command creates a table that has one or multiple partitions.
-Each partition may have one or multiple subpartitions.
-The number of defined partitions is not limited.
-If you include the PARTITION BY clause, you must specify a minimum of one partitioning rule.
-The resulting table is owned by the user who creates the table.
+CREATE TABLE...
+PARTITION BY creates a table with one or more partitions, each of which may contain one or more subpartitions.
+The number of partitions is not limited.
+Include at least one partitioning rule when using the PARTITION BY clause.
+The resulting table is owned by the user who creates it.

-Use the TABLESPACE keyword to specify the name of a tablespace in which a partition or subpartition will reside.
-If you do not specify a tablespace, the partition or subpartition will be created in the default tablespace.
+Use the TABLESPACE keyword to specify the tablespace for a partition or subpartition.
+If omitted, the partition or subpartition is created in the default tablespace.

-If you use the CREATE TABLE syntax to create an index on a partitioned table, the index will be created on each partition or subpartition.
+When you create an index on a partitioned table using CREATE TABLE syntax, the index is created on each partition and subpartition.

 Parameters